JamieBort/RecipeSearch/README.md

 3. Upload to Heroku.
 4. Come back to see how I can build out the functionality using their api.
 See `Optional Parameters` on the http://www.recipepuppy.com/about/api/ page.
 5. Update the description in the GitHub repository to include that this can be found via gh-pages.
 And via heroku.
+6. Improve the appearance.
+7. Make it accessbile for people with visual or hearing needs.

+### NOTE: After each release, update gh-pages and Heroku.

 ## Recources